pensive612/adamin-style-seed/README.md

 |---mixins              // custom mixins
 |---vars                // localized variables
 |
-|---global              // all reusable css is imported here
+|---global              // similar to your pipeline assets file
 |
 |---> global            // all modular css should have a home here
 |   |---base